nbicocchi/learn-microservices/modules/observability/labs/README.md

 1. What is observability, and why is it important in microservices architectures?
 2. Explain the distinct role of metrics, logs, and traces in observability.
 3. Signals, sources, agents, and backends are the key components of observability architectures.
 Describe their role and mutual interactions.
 4. What is defined as telemetry in the context of observability?
+In this context describe the role of OpenTelemetry and its advantages compared to previous approaches.
 5. What is the *Business Logic to Instrumentation* ratio?
 6. Describe the process of exposing application metrics using Micrometer and Spring Boot Actuator.
 7. Java provides a form of automatic, zero-code instrumentation.
 Describe it, and its advantages compared to manual alternatives.